 Women’s innate immune response plays a role.
 Experts agree that there are sex differences, such as sex chromosomes and sex hormones, that influence how a person’s immunity responds to a pathogen.

 As a result, “women are in general able to mount a more vigorous immune response to infections [and] vaccinations.”
-With previous coronaviruses, specifically, some studies in mice have suggested that the hormone estrogen may have a protective role.
+With previous coronaviruses, specifically, some

 For instance, in the study above, the authors note that in male mice there was an “exuberant but ineffective cytokine response.”
 Cytokines are responsible for tissue damage within the lungs and leakage from pulmonary blood vessels.